adLahiru/Nano_Processor_v1/readme.md

 ## 👤 Author

+Created by,
-Created by Lahiru Dilshan
+  1. Lahiru Dilshan
-Scout | Rahula College | Computer Engineering Enthusiast
+  2. Thilokya Angeesa
+  3. Sandaru Vidushan
+  4. Sandeni Vithanage

 ---

 ## 📌 Note

 This is Version `v1.0.0`.
-Further instructions and functionality (like branching, memory, or extended instructions) may be added in future versions.
+Future versions may add further instructions and functionality (like branching, memory, or extended instructions).